 - Australian fathers of today want to be with their children and not just pay for them.
 However, the current child support scheme encourages recipients to dominate care.

 Treating parents fairly ultimately benefits the children who rely on them.
 So let's help Australia's children by dropping the convoluted and ineffective old formula and introducing a new, simpler, better and fairer one.

-See our home page for full details and explanations of how the time-sharing formula improves on the current income-sharing scheme.
+See our home page for discussion and explanations of how the t"Extra Care" formula improves on the current income-sharing scheme.

 You can quickly calculate child support under time sharing using our online calculator.
 See the ANALYSIS section.